O3Ol/awesome-stars/README.md

 - [hapi](https://github.com/hapijs/hapi) - The Simple, Secure Framework Developers Trust
 - [AutoKnowledge](https://github.com/GuitarmonYz/AutoKnowledge) - a full-stack bundle of a implementation of knowledge graph with graph database, using VUE, Echarts, Django, Neo4j
 - [playwright](https://github.com/microsoft/playwright) - Node library to automate Chromium, Firefox and WebKit with a single API
-- [snowpack](https://github.com/pikapkg/snowpack) - ⛰ The fastest way to build a web application.
-Get a 10x faster dev environment.
+- [snowpack](https://github.com/pikapkg/snowpack) - ⛰ The fastest way to build a web app.
 - [community-edition](https://github.com/ramboxapp/community-edition) - Free and Open Source messaging and emailing app that combines common web applications into one.
 - [1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources
 - [RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 Everything is RSSible